 Al’s addiction ruined his family life.
 He thought that recovery would fix everything, but instead his wife now resented the fact that all his time was being taken up in his bean roasting job.
 They would fight about it.
 “You don’t understand,” he said.
 “My recovery has to be the most important thing in my life and without that, I can’t be any good at anything else.”
 His wife was able to let go and walk to another room.
 She’d been through worse with Al.

 Instantly Al’s coffee became a big hit.
-The early morning meeting was running out of chairs and no one brought in any outside cups anymore.
+The early morning meeting was running out of chairs, and no one brought in any outside cups anymore.
 The word was spreading as more and more people were coming in to get help.
 Some only needed a small amount of help, such as fixing their inferior types of coffee by drinking Al’s.
 Many of the folks that came weren’t even alcoholics either.
 They were there for the best coffee in town.

 The old-timers from the group started to get angry.
 When the coffee people raised their hands to share their story there was never anything about drinking alcohol, it was more about coffee drinking The former beer and whiskey drinkers were getting out numbered.
 When they voiced their objections they were told that the fellowship was not there to judge and categorize others.
-The old-timers began to attend different meetings that they could relate more to and Al began to modestly charge for his drinks and found someone to print fancy designs on the cups.
+The old-timers began to attend different meetings that they could relate to more and Al began to modestly charge for his drinks and found someone to print fancy designs on the cups.
 It was remarkable that everyone said he was a changed man.

 At Al’s one year celebration, he stood up in front of a packed house.
 He told them how he succeeded in the coffee business by attending meetings, asking for help, and getting sponsors.
 Al’s wife presented him with a silver bean, mounted on a chain for him to wear around his neck.
-He accepted with gratitude and closed by suggesting, that every morning begins another day and if ever the job of coffee maker opened up, it would improve someone’s life the same way it improved his.
+He accepted with gratitude and closed by suggesting that every morning begins another day and if ever the job of coffee maker opened up, it would improve someone’s life the same way it had improved his.